Jack Weisenburger: Early life

-University of Michigan
+College career

 Weisenburger played college football as a halfback, fullback and quarterback at the University of Michigan from 1944 to 1947.
 He started five games at fullback for the 1944 Michigan Wolverines football team, and played five games at fullback and one at halfback for the 1945 team.
 In 1946, he started the season as a fullback, but suffered a broken jaw in an early game against Army.
 Weisenburger ended up starting three games at quarterback and one each at fullback and halfback for the 1946 team.
 As a senior, Weisenbuger was the starting fullback for the 1947 Michigan Wolverines football team that finished the season with a 10–0 record and outscored opponents 394 to 53.
 The 1947 team became known as the "Mad Magicians" and is considered by some to be the greatest Michigan team of all time.
 One sports writer referred to the 1947 backfield (Weisenbuger, Bob Chappuis and Bump Elliott) as "a backfield full of pervasive shadows that flit about like wraiths."
 The 1947 Michigan team is also notable for head coach Fritz Crisler's innovation of modern platoon football; Weisenburger was one of two Michigan players in 1947 (the other was Bump Elliott) who played both offense and defense.
 He finished his football career by scoring three touchdowns in the 1948 Rose Bowl against the USC Trojans.
 He scored the game's first touchdown ten minutes into the game and added two more later in the game.
 He later recalled, "What astonished me was the ease with which our line opened holes for us.
 It was one of those days when everything clicked."
 Michigan won the game 49 to 0.

 Weisenburger also played as an infielder for the Michigan Wolverines baseball team from 1945 to 1948.
 Weisenburger's contributions to the baseball team were described as follows:"One of Michigan's outstanding all-around athletes, Jack Weisenburger, the spinning fullback of the Rose Bowl eleven, was equally at home on the Wolverine diamond.
 In his four year baseball career at Michigan, Weisenburger alternated between shortstop and the outfield.
 He led the Maize and Blue batting parade last season and will captain the squad during the 1948 campaign."

 Weisenburger was a member of the Phi Delta Theta fraternity at Michigan.
 He graduated from Michigan in 1948 with a degree in physical education.